victorbrodsky/order-lab/README.md

 	 git remote update (note: this is the same as git fetch --all) git pull

-### To update the whole tree, even from a subdirectory (including removed of deleted files)
+### To update the whole tree, even from a subfolder (including removed of deleted files)

 	 git add -u .
 	 git commit -m "message"